marijnh/Eloquent-JavaScript/10_modules.md

 {{index "ini package"}}

-At the time of writing, there are more than half a million different packages available on NPM.
-A large portion of those are rubbish, I should mention, but almost every useful, publicly available package can be found on there.
+At the time of writing, there are more than two million different packages available on NPM.
+A large portion of those are rubbish, to be fair.
+But almost every useful, publicly available JavaScript package can be found on NPM.
 For example, an INI file parser, similar to the one we built in [Chapter ?](regexp), is available under the package name `ini`.

 {{index "command line"}}